Skip to main content

 Flows

-This functionality allows creating automation flows designed to detect specific situations on devices.
-Through the evaluation of certain conditions, the system determines whether the corresponding actions should be executed based on the obtained result.
+This feature allows creating automation flows to detect specific situations on the devices.
+By evaluating certain conditions, the system determines whether actions should be executed based on the result obtained.

 flow1